 2. I am afraid that my child’s cold will turn into bacterial infections eventually.
 So, may be its better to start antibiotics on time.
 Why wait for his condition to get worse?

-Do not get scared.
+Do not get scared!!
 Bacterial infections generally do not follow viral infections.
 Instead, using the antibiotics without its proper indication, may lead to a secondary infection caused by the resistant bacteria.
 Also, side effects like nausea, diarrhea and stomach pain along with allergic reactions like rashes may occur with overuse of antibiotics.

 3. My child has a stuffy and runny nose with yellow or green mucus discharge.
 I think, this is an ultimate sign of bacterial infection.

 Sinusitis or the inflammation of the lining inside the nose and sinuses can also occur in severe cold.
 A viral infection, bacterial infection or just an allergy can also cause sinusitis.
-If your child is suffering from cold with cough and green mucus since more than 10 days, bacterial sinusitis may have occurred (a rare situation) and child may need the antibiotic.
+If your child is suffering from cold with cough and green mucus since more than 10 days, bacterial sinusitis may have occurred (a rare situation) and child may need an antibiotic.
 Fever higher than 102°F (39°C) for 3-4 days is also a signal of bacterial infection.
-A well-experienced doctor can see the duration and severity of symptoms closely and advise the use of antibiotics if necessary.
+A well-experienced doctor can see the duration and severity of symptoms closely and advise the use of antibiotics, if necessary.
 Self-medication is always dangerous, especially in case of children.

-4. My child is suffering from acute ear pain?
+4. My child is suffering from an acute ear pain?
 I think he has an ear infection and doctor should be giving antibiotics to treat it.